MHasan159/Music_Player_Project/README.md

 2. Search entire spotify catalog and display it user.

-3.Have user create multiple playlist.
+3. Have user create multiple playlist.

-4.Have user be able to use light and dark mode.
+4. Have user be able to use light and dark mode.